Regardless of whether you are looking for your first job or building your career, you need to show employers you are right for the job.

-- On your very first résumé for a part-time job, while you are still at school, it is okay to simply list details of your volunteering, community and/or sporting activities in your job application.
-Including this information shows employers you can balance lots of activities and manage your time.
-Tell them what you achieved and how this applies to the job.
+- On your very first résumé for a part-time job, it is fine to list all your volunteering, community and/or sporting activities in your job application.
+This shows employers you can balance lots of activities and manage your time.

-- Beyond school it’s a different matter.
-Only include details about volunteering and other extra-curricular activities if they are relevant to the employer and/or the job.
+- Beyond school you should only include details about volunteering and other extra-curricular activities if they are relevant to the employer and/or the job.

-- If you are trying to break into a competitive field, think about ways to build up relevant work experience.
+2. If you are trying to break into a competitive field find ways to build up relevant work experience.

 You can do this by:

 - choosing courses that include quality work experience placements

 - finding voluntary work that builds your skills and abilities